BarnCamp - Lessons learned from running a self-organised rural skills-sharing event.

 Tat Down

-The party's over an everything has to be packed away.
+The party's over and everything needs to be packed away.
 People also wish to get home too (well some do at least).
 It's key to get this balance right.
 I've been in situations where everyone's buggered off and there were just a few of us left to clear up an awesome mess!
 So again many hands make light work, but also things can get really messed up at this point.
 Who hasn't ended up with someone else's something or other, whilst having lost something themselves?
 Who hasn't found things not where they ought to be or scrunched up?
 There's also an order you need to load a van so that everything fits in and nothing gets damaged; it's a little like group Tetris.

 Lessons Learnt